 - The conditions names are exactly the same (when applicable).
 For example, if two species both

 have counts for the tissue type 'leaf', the condition name provided in runSingleTCW must be the same for both (e.g. leaf), though the name is case-insensitive.

 - The DE column names are exactly the same (when applicable), as in the previous point.

-- Compare the sequences using BLAST 1,2.
+- Compare the AA sequences using

 or user-supplied clusters.